sib-swiss/containers-introduction-training/docs/course_material/2_managing_docker.md

     Should give you output.

 !!! note "`docker attach` and `docker exec`"
     In addition to `docker attach`, you can also "re-attach" a container with `docker exec`.
 However, these two are quite different.
-While `docker attach` gets you back to your stopped shell process, `docker exec` creates a new one (more information on [stackoverflow](https://stackoverflow.com/questions/30960686/difference-between-docker-attach-and-docker-exec)).
+While `docker attach` gets you back to your stopped shell process, `docker exec` creates a new one (more information on [Stack Overflow](https://stackoverflow.com/questions/30960686/difference-between-docker-attach-and-docker-exec)).
 The command `docker exec` enables you therefore to have multiple shells open in the same container.
 That can be convenient if you have one shell open with a program running in the foreground, and another one for e.g. monitoring.
 An example for using `docker exec` on a running container:

     ```sh
     docker exec -it [CONTAINER NAME] /bin/bash